espressif/vscode-esp-idf-extension/docs/tutorial/debugging.md

 - Choosing esp32 as IDF_TARGET will set `idf.openOCDConfigs` to ["interface/ftdi/esp32_devkitj_v1.cfg", "target/esp32.cfg"]
 - Choosing esp32s2 as IDF_TARGET will set `idf.openOCDConfigs` to ["interface/ftdi/esp32_devkitj_v1.cfg", "target/esp32s2.cfg"]
 - Choosing esp32s3 as IDF_TARGET will set `idf.openOCDConfigs` to ["interface/ftdi/esp32_devkitj_v1.cfg", "target/esp32s3.cfg"]
-- Choosing esp32c3 as IDF_TARGET will set to `idf.openOCDConfigs` to ["board/esp32c3-builtin.cfg"] if using built-in usb jtag or ["board/esp32c3-ftdi.cfg"] if using ESP-PROG-JTAG.
+- Choosing esp32c3 as IDF_TARGET will set `idf.openOCDConfigs` to ["board/esp32c3-builtin.cfg"] if using built-in usb jtag or ["board/esp32c3-ftdi.cfg"] if using ESP-PROG-JTAG.

 > **NOTE:** Please take a look at [Configuring of OpenOCD for specific target](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-guides/jtag-debugging/tips-and-quirks.html#configuration-of-openocd-for-specific-target) for more information about these configuration files.